taylordr/Temporal_Eigenvector_Centrality/README.md

 # Temporal_Eigenvector_Centrality
 This Matlab code includes scripts and a demo for computing eigenvector centralities for temporal networks.
 Please cite the following for any usage of this code:

-D Taylor, SA Meyers, A Clauset, MA Porter and PJ Mucha (2015) "Eigenvector-based centrality measures for temporal networks" arXiv preprint. http://arxiv.org/abs/1507.01266
+D Taylor, SA Meyers, A Clauset, MA Porter and PJ Mucha (2015) "Eigenvector-based centrality measures for temporal networks" Multiscale Modeling and Simulation 15(1), 537-574. https://epubs.siam.org/doi/abs/10.1137/16M1066142

 Included files: